michaelsballoni/mscript/README.md

 random(min, max) - return a random value in the range min -> max

-obj.firstLocation(toFind), obj.lastLocation(toFind) - find the first or last location
-of an a substring in a string or item in a list obj.subset(startIndex[, length]) - return a substring of a string or a slice of a list, with an optional length
+obj.firstLocation(toFind), obj.lastLocation(toFind) - find the first or last location of an a substring in a string or item in a list obj.subset(startIndex[, length]) - return a substring of a string or a slice of a list, with an optional length

 obj.isMatch(regex) - see if a string is a match for a regular expression obj.getMatches(regex) - return a list of matches from a regular expression applied to a string

-exec(cmd_line) - execute a command line, return an index with keys ("success", "exit_code", "output")
-This is the main function gives mscript meaning in life.
-You build your command line, you call exec, and it returns an index with all you need to know.
-Write all the script you want around calls to exec, and get a lot done.
+exec(cmd_line) - execute a command line, return an index with keys ("success", "exit_code", "output") This is the main function that gives mscript meaning in life You build your command line, you call exec, and it returns an index with all you need to know Write all the script you want around calls to exec, and get a lot done

 exit(exit_code) - exit the script with an exit code